Being One in God

 A threefold thread cannot quickly be pulled apart.”
 Ecclesiastes 4:9-12 Concordant Literal

-God is the changer of hearts, unifier of flesh and blood into One in Him.
+God is the changer of hearts, He is the only unifier of flesh and blood into One in Him.
 Love is the strongest changer of hearts and He is love.
-We then pray most sincerely to God that our spouse be changed more into His likeness and image, in accord with God’s principles of love and respect in marriages.
-The challenge then is to learn to leave it with Him!
+We pray most sincerely to God that our spouse be changed more into His likeness and image, in accord with God’s principles of love and respect in marriages.
+Then the challenge becomes to leave it with Him!
 We can influence our partner by our behavior but the response is theirs and God’s.

-Our focus must be on our own hearts, and what God wants changed in us.
+Our focus must be on our own hearts, what God wants changed in us.
 There is no need to assign blame, which is quite different from responsibility.
 We are all responsible for our own actions and choices.
-Blame takes it further, judging the person, their character and intent as bad, accomplishing nothing to solve the issues present.
+Blame takes it further, judging the person, their character and intent as bad, accomplishing nothing to actually solve the issues present.
 Some of the reactions we get when trying to force our partner to be different are due to inept and even hurtful attitudes revealed in our behavior towards them.

-Though our partners may actually want and desire to change, no one enjoys being controlled by angry, withdrawing or punitive behavior.
+Though our partners may actually want and desire to change, no one enjoys being controlled by angry, withdrawing or punitive behavior that attempts to force change.
 No one should impose their human ideas of what their spouse should be.
 As godly men and women, we seek to learn and apply what mutual submission in love means.
 God has the blueprint that will fit each one of us.
-Paul says to submit “as unto the Lord.”

-Do we submit to the Lord out of gladness and delight or out of fear of judgment and chastisement?
+Paul says to submit to one another as unto the Lord.
+We learn to respond rather than react.
+Do we submit all of this to the Lord out of gladness and delight or out of fear of judgment and chastisement?
 It’s clear which God prefers.
 God is not satisfied with outward behaviors, an appearance of submitting to Him.
 He is after our hearts!
 God desires a full heart submission, with love and awe for our Maker and, as a result, for each other.
-“Submission” in Christian relationships is challenging to even bring up as it has been so misused by both men and women.

 When we serve each other in love, what we do outwardly may look the same, but the thought and intent of the heart is to bless and please the one we love.
 If I love to wait on my husband at times though he does not demand it or if my husband loves to treat me like a queen though I do not expect it, is this not honoring to the Lord?
-It’s our business, not a law someone else and their expectations puts on us to rob us of our spiritual freedon.
+It’s our business, not a law someone else and their expectations puts on us to rob us of our spiritual freedom.

 God could demand that we all love and submit to Him, but He did not.
 He loves the heart that loves Him willingly and draws us all through His nature of love.
 There are limits and God surely has discipline for us, but the motive is always for our good.
 Would God have us use any scripture to justify or excuse wanting one’s own way at the expense of another?
 Is our Lord pleased when we use His word as a weapon of control, to expect to be be waited on and served, to demand having things our way?

 This is selfishness and pride, not God’s character at all.
 Jesus Christ came to serve and we are to serve each other in marriage.
 There is no one pattern because there are differing challenges.
 Flesh makes laws about things that only God can accomplish within us.
 Each partner may have strengths in dealing with aspects of marital and family life that complement their partner who is not strong or gifted in that area.
 These may sharply differ from the division of roles and responsibiilities we grew up witnessing with our parents.

 We are different, times change, and so do marriages.
 Some women are married to unbelieving husbands, bringing particular issues to the marriage.
 It can be difficult for unbelieving husbands to accept their wives’ love and time for the Lord more than for them.
-It is also challenging for the believing wife to refrain from pushing God onto their husbands.
-An amusing cartoon about this is entitled “Joe felt led to go to church,” with a picture of Joe being dragged there by his wife.
+It is also challenging for the believing wife to refrain from pushing God on to their unbelieving husbands.
+An amusing cartoon entitled “Joe felt led to go to church,” shows a picture of Joe being dragged there by his wife.
 We laugh partly because it may hit near the truth!

 “ Submit yourselves for the Lord’s sake to every human authority: whether to the emperor, as the supreme authority, or to governors, who are sent by him to punish those who do wrong and to commend those who do right.